-- (A)-transportable in one or more sections; - (B) , which, in the traveling mode, is eight body feet or more in width or 40 body feet or more in length, or, when erected on site, is 320 or more square feet, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities; - (C) in the traveling mode is eight body feet or more wide or 40 body feet or more long; and - (D) when erected on site is 320 or more square feet.

-The term includes, and includes the plumbing, heating, air-conditioning, and electrical systems contained therein.
-The terms include any structure that meets all the requirements of this paragraph except the size requirements and with respect to which the manufacturer voluntarily files a certificate certification required by the United States Secretary of Housing and Urban Development and complies with the standards established under Title 42 of the United States Code; and except that such term shall not include any self-propelled recreational vehicle.
-The terms "manufactured home" and "manufactured housing" also include a mobile home, as defined in Section 2(5) of this [act].

-- (5) "Permanently affixed" means installed on the land in the manner specified by the manufacturer's installation instructions and by the applicable federal, state, and local laws. - (5) "Mobile home" means a structure manufactured before June 15, 1976, transportable in one or more sections, which, in the traveling mode, is eight body feet or more in width or 40 body feet or more in length, or, when erected on site, is 320 or more square feet, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical systems contained therein; and except that such term shall not include any self-propelled recreational vehicle.

-- (6) \"Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (7) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (8) "Recorder" means the government official that records documents affecting land titles and makes them available for public inspection. - (9) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States. - (10) "Transferee" means a person who acquires property by any legal means, including sale, gift, and testate and intestate succession. - (11) "Transferor" means a person who transfers property by any legal means, including sale, gift, and testate and intestate succession. - (12) "Sign" means, with present intent to authenticate or adopt a record: - (A) to execute or adopt a tangible symbol; or - (B) to attach to or logically associate with the record an electronic symbol, sound, or process.
+1 (A) transportable in one or more sections; 2 (B) built on a permanent chassis and designed to be used as a dwelling with or 3 without a permanent foundation when connected to the required utilities; 4 (C) in the traveling mode is eight body feet or more wide or 40 body feet or more 5 long; and 6 (D) when erected on site is 320 or more square feet.
+7 The term includes any structure that meets all the requirements of this paragraph except the size 8 requirements and with respect to which the manufacturer voluntarily files a certificate required 9 by the United States Secretary of Housing and complies with the standards established under 10 Title 42 of the United States Code.
+11 (5) "Permanently affixed" means installed on the land in the manner specified by the 12 manufacturer's installation instructions and by the applicable federal, state, and local laws.
+13 (6) "Person" means an individual, corporation, business trust, estate, trust, partnership, 14 limited liability company, association, joint venture, public corporation, government or 15 governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.
+16 (7) "Record" means information that is inscribed on a tangible medium or that is stored in 17 an electronic or other medium and is retrievable in perceivable form.
+18 (8) "Recorder" means the government official that records documents affecting land titles 19 and makes them available for public inspection.
+20 (9) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 21 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 22 the United States.
+23 (10) "Transferee" means a person who acquires property by any legal means, including